 You need to be extremely confident in what you’re selling.
 Customers will know when you’re either inexperienced or afraid and start demanding steep discounts or concessions from you.
 It’s up to you to not only stop this from happening but to also convince your customer that they’d be foolish or crazy to buy from anyone else.
 CNBC says that this doesn’t mean you shouldn’t be afraid to bail.
 Wishful thinking only propels you into a world of wasted effort so if it becomes clear that a deal doesn’t make sense or will take too much time and effort to close, stop pursuing it.

 Having a good CRM software (such as Copper) in place to rely on helping you with finding enough resources, properly pricing your product or service, and managing your business well will help propel you towards success.
 CRM software also helps you successfully streamline projects, which helps you grow.
-This is why businesses are spending over 12 billion dollars each year on this software.
+This is why businesses are spending over 12 billion dollars each year on this software and similar sales tools.
 According to the latest stats gathered by Trackvia, CRM software can increase your revenue by 41%, improve your customer retention by 27%, and drive down your marketing and sales costs by 23%.

 Consider a few Other Noteworthy Tools Too